Lenny606/static-web-template/README.md

 │   │   ├── lottie.js
 │   │   ├── main.js
 │   │   ├── nav.js
-│   │   └── tailwind-config.js
+│   │   └── tailwind-config.js (legacy)
 │   └── references/ (design references and examples) ├── robots.txt
 └── sitemap.xml
 ```

 Notes:
-- The page currently loads only `assets/css/theme.css`.
-The other CSS files are provided for further structuring if needed.
+- The page currently loads `assets/css/theme.css` and the generated `assets/css/output.css`.
 - `assets/references/` contains reference pages and artifacts (e.g., `minimax.html`, `opus.html`) not linked in navigation.

 ## Deployment
 Because this is a static site, you can deploy it anywhere that serves static files:
-- GitHub Pages: push to `main` and configure Pages to serve from the repo root
+- GitHub Pages: push to `main` and configure Pages to serve from the repo root (ensure `output.css` is committed or built in CI)
 - Netlify: drag‑and‑drop the folder or connect the repo (publish directory: `/`)
 - Vercel: import the project (framework preset: “Other”) and deploy from root
 - Any static server or object storage + CDN (e.g., S3 + CloudFront)